Fall Risk and Safety Tips from Fall Prevention Center of Excellence

 • Being Aware of Safety Hazards in the Home and Community such as looking at the home to identify fall hazards and making changes for safety, also called home modifications.
 It is also important not to rush and to be aware of fall risks when outside.

-• Falls Check Up - Falls are not a normal part of aging, check your risk by taking the two-minute Falls Free Check Up.
-Results can be emailed to your provider to help talk about your individual fall risks.
+• Falls Check-Up - Falls are not a normal part of aging, check your risk by taking the two-minute Falls Free Check-Up.
+Results can be emailed to your provider to help talk about your fall risks.
 Available In Spanish.

 • For more information on preventing falls, visit the additional resource page.